Graham Clark (comedian)

-Graham Clark (born c.
-1981) is a Canadian stand-up comedian from Vancouver, British Columbia, best known as co-host of the comedy podcast Stop Podcasting Yourself.
-Clark is also a regular on the CBC's comedy program The Debaters.
+Graham Clark (born 1980 or 1981) is a Canadian stand-up comedian and philanthropist from Vancouver, British Columbia.
+He is best known for pioneering podcasting as the co-host of Stop Podcasting Yourself and his 24-hour charity fundraisers, Graham Clark's 24 Hours of Stand-Up.

+Clark is also a producer and regular guest on the CBC Radio One's comedy program The Debaters.